hislam000/CSC-599.70-Course-Project/Part II: Course_Project/project_findings.md

 # (1) Data Usage.
 (a) What outside data have you appended to the original data set?
 Why did you choose this data?

-- [X] We decided to append apartment zip codes and income.
-We wanted to use the zip codes to see if the income of tenants have anything to do with the rents at the areas.
+- [X] We decided to append restaurant data.
+We used NYC Open data as data source, we used restaurant zip code to match the zip code of rental apartment and accordingly attached the restaurant zip code, restaurant name and restaurant grade.

 (b) Does the inclusion of this additional data raise any ethical considerations?